pulp/pulp_rpm/staging_docs/user/guides/03-modify.md

 # Modify Repository Content

-Modyfing existing Repositorie's Content lets you filter what content you want in a Repository.
+Modyfing existing Repository Content lets you filter what content you want in a Repository.
-This guide will present some methods for achieving that.

 Keep in mind that none of these operations introduces new Content or deletes a Content from a Pulp instance.
-To achieve that, see [Post and Delete Content](site:pulp_rpm/docs/user/guides/02-upload/) or [Create, Sync and Publish a Repository](site:pulp_rpm/docs/user/tutorials/01-create_sync_publish/).
+To populate Pulp, see [Post and Delete Content](site:pulp_rpm/docs/user/guides/02-upload/) or [Create, Sync and Publish a Repository](site:pulp_rpm/docs/user/tutorials/01-create_sync_publish/).

 ## Basic Repository Modification API